temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 ## Render

 Our [temporalio/docker-compose](https://github.com/temporalio/docker-compose) experience has been translated to Render's Blueprint format for an alternative cloud connection.
-[temporal-render-simple](https://github.com/temporalio/temporal-render-simple) translates our docker-compose to Render by using the Auto-Setup Docker image.
+[temporal-render-simple](https://github.com/temporalio/temporal-render-simple) translates our Docker Compose to Render by using the Auto-Setup Docker image.

 The benefit to this approach is a one-click deployment.